The Canadian Mortgage and Housing Corporation released its inaugural Residential Mortgage Industry Report for Q3 2019.

 While the Financial Post piece on the report focuses on risk, they didn’t emphasize the important role that MICs play as a safety net in a diversified and fluid financial system.

 The CMHC report does mention that MICs tend to favour shorter duration commitments.
 This duration allows the lender to identify problems early and reduce risks.
-While the overall mortgage average is just below that of Federally regulated banks, it does not mention the range of mortgage averages across the industry.

 The item that always gets left out of the discussion is the fact that MIC founders are more likely to have skin in the game.
 Meaning they are investing alongside their outside investors with every decision.